avinashvaidya09/sales-commission/README.md

     - Added authorization on local
     - Added 2 roles for sales rep and sales manager
     - Added validation that only sales manager can approve the sales record.

+# Preparation to deploy on BTP

+Till now we have done an exceptional work of developing a full stack application, fixing bugs and refining it.
+But we have to make it cloud ready and eventually deploy it in production.
+Let us upgrade the application to be production ready.

+## Set up SAP HANA Cloud

+1. Add SAP HANA Cloud client to your application.
+The below command will make changes to the [package.json](package.json).
+Check your changes in github working tree.
+    ```
+    cds add hana --for production
+    ```
+    The above command will generate files like - undeploy.json, .hdiconfig as well.
+    Deployments in BTP are done using production profile by default.

+    Start your application on local and it should be working as is.
+If it is not, then revisit and fix the issue.

+2. Next is to configure XSUAA service for authentication and trust management.
+The below command will make changes to the [package.json](package.json).
+Check your changes in github working tree.
+    ```
+    cds add xsuaa --for production
+    ```
+    The above command will generate file - [xs-security.json](xs-security.json).
+The above command already will create role template and scope as per the annotations defined in the [srv/sales-service.cds](srv/sales-service.cds).
+Check it out.

+    Start your application on local and it should be working as is.
+If it is not, then revisit and fix the issue.

 ## Learn More